 By The Numbers

 Join this group to help develop and conduct member company surveys regarding secure development practices, the findings of which will be published in an annual report for members and will feed future projects.
 The team is currently focused on using data to characterize and understand the secure development training/learning programs across member companies.
-The By the Numbers Group has been developing a member survey to characterize and understand the secure development training / learning programs across member companies.
-We meet every other week, and will be sending the survey out this summer.
+The By the Numbers Group has been developing a member survey to characterize and understand the secure development training/learning programs across member companies.
+We meet every other week and will be sending the survey out this fall.
+We are still looking for a Lead, please reach out to [email protected] if you are interested.

 SAFECode recently teamed up with the Cloud Security Alliance to launch a new working group that will tackle issues related to DevSecOps in pure Cloud environments.
 The working group will work to create a transparent and comprehensive software development and security management lifecycle that leverages all the components of DevSecOps and Security Champions to ensure timely and full functioning application deployment with security development practices integrated at every stage.